EskelinenAntti/tmuxide/README.md

 ## Installation

-You can install it with `homebrew`.
+You can install it with `homebrew`

 ```bash
 brew install eskelinenantti/cli/tmuxide